 One of the best ways parents find they can avoid getting into fights and power struggles with their toddlers as they approach three years old is by giving their little ones as many chances to make choices as they can, and that includes at mealtimes.
 Meals are some of the sites of the biggest battles during the toddler years, and that means they’re times when parents have some of the biggest opportunities for either victory or setbacks.
-Offering toddlers choices at mealtime may sound like a trap – won’t Baby just choose to eat nothing but ice cream and chicken nuggets? – but the trick here is to offer choices while still keeping a very tight hold over what the options he has to choose from are.
+Offering toddlers choices at mealtime may sound like a trap – won’t Baby just choose to eat nothing but ice cream and chicken nuggets? – but the trick here is to offer choices while still keeping a very tight hold over what the options they have to choose from are.

-Can snip with safety scissors: Using toddler-finger-friendly scissors to do simple, age-appropriate art projects is a skill that gets used in kindergarten and pre-K classes, so giving Baby the chance to try it out now can actually help him out a lot in the future.
+Can snip with safety scissors: Using toddler-finger-friendly scissors to do simple, age-appropriate art projects is a skill that gets used in kindergarten and pre-K classes, so giving Baby the chance to try it out now can actually help them out a lot in the future.
 On the other hand, handing your toddler a pair of scissors, whether they’re “safety” or not, goes against a lot of parental instincts.
-Getting a toddler to use scissors isn’t just a matter of handing him an age-appropriate pair and watching him cut out a perfect construction-paper snowflake, though.
+Getting a toddler to use scissors isn’t just a matter of handing them an age-appropriate pair and watching them cut out a perfect construction-paper snowflake, though.
 The snipping motion used for scissors is a fine motor skill that takes some practice, and the opposite-up-and-down motions of the blades can take a bit of observation for toddlers to understand, so try an art project that starts small.

 - Rebecca Parlakian and Claire Lerner.
 “From Baby to Big Kid: Month 34.”
 Zero to Three.
 Zero to Three, May 16 2016.
 Retrieved September 6 2017. https://www.zerotothree.org/resources/1275-from-baby-to-big-kid-month-34.